Colorado man suspected in wife’s death cast ballot for her

 Authorities say the arrest was the result of an ongoing investigation that has so far failed to find Suzanne Morphew’s body.
 After conducting over 135 searches across Colorado and interviewing 400 people in multiple states, investigators believe Suzanne Morphew is dead but have not found her body, Chaffee County Sheriff John Spezze has said.

 An arrest affidavit by Chaffee County Sheriff’s Detective Sgt.
-Claudette Hysjulien says the county clerk’s office received a suspicious mail ballot in Suzanne Chaffee’s name in October.
-Sheriff’s investigators saw the ballot, which had been mailed by the state to Suzanne Chaffee, lacked Suzanne’s signature, as required by law, but that Barry Morphew had signed it as a witness.
+Claudette Hysjulien says the county clerk’s office received a suspicious mail ballot in Suzanne Morphew’s name in October.
+Sheriff’s investigators saw the ballot, which had been mailed by the state to Suzanne Morphew, lacked Suzanne’s signature, as required by law, but that Barry Morphew had signed it as a witness.

 Morphew was interviewed by two FBI agents about the ballot in April.
 Asked why he sent it, he told the agents, “Just because I wanted Trump to win,” according to the affidavit.
 “I just thought, give him another vote.”